Manu01102005/Nexus/README.md

-Project Jarvis: Your Personal Desktop Voice Assistant Jarvis is a powerful, voice-activated desktop assistant designed to streamline your daily tasks and enhance your productivity.
+Project Jarvis: Your Personal Desktop Voice Assistant Jarvis is a voice-activated desktop assistant designed to streamline your daily tasks and enhance your productivity.
 Built with Python, this project brings the convenience of a personal AI assistant directly to your computer.

 ✨ Features
 With simple voice commands, Jarvis can perform a variety of actions to help you stay organized and efficient.